 Safety tips for anglers

-- make sure you let someone know where you are going to fish
+- Let someone know where you are going to fish

-- make sure you know exactly where you are – consider something like an OS locate app for a smart phone or a map
+- Know exactly where you are – consider something like an OS locate app for a smart phone or a map

-- always dress appropriately - sturdy footwear, sun hat in hot weather and warm layers in cold
+- Dress appropriately - sturdy footwear, sun hat in hot weather and warm layers in cold

-- make sure you have a change of clothes and a blanket in case you fall in
+- Take a change of clothes or blanket in case you fall in

 Fishing on a canal

 The majority of our narrow canals have shallow water near the edge with perhaps 60cm depth in the margins and maybe 1.5 metres in the central channel.
-Some of the ship canals such as the Gloucester & Sharpness Canal and Aire & Calder Navigation are much deeper and extra care needs to be taken when fishing on these locations.
+Some of the ship canals such as the Gloucester & Sharpness Canal and Aire & Calder Navigation are much deeper so take extra care when fishing on these waterways.